hashicorp/packer/website/source/docs/templates/engine.html.md

 The syntax of templates uses the following conventions:

 * Anything template related happens within double-braces: `{{ }}`.
-* Variables are prefixed with a period and capitalized, such as `{{.Variable}}`.
+* Template variables are prefixed with a period and capitalized, such as `{{.Variable}}`.
 * Functions are directly within the braces, such as `{{timestamp}}`.

-Here is an example from the VMware VMX template that shows configuration templates in action:
+Here is an example from the VMware VMX template that shows template variables in action:

 ```liquid
 .encoding = "UTF-8"